Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

 Moreover, the popular terminology referring to the intrinsic and laboratory reference frames can be either confusing, or useless, or both.
 Indeed, in the language of the symmetry restoration, no reference frame is ever changed, namely, both the broken-symmetry and restored-symmetry wave functions reside in the same unique Hilbert space with one unique reference frame conveniently predefined and used.
 Then, the restored-symmetry wave function is obtained from the broken-symmetry one by acting on it with a specific symmetry-restoration operator, which does not change any reference frame either, but rather rotates the broken-symmetry wave function in the predefined reference frame.

-In this article we use the notion of an {\em active} rotation, whereby not the reference frame but states and operators are rotated.
+In this article, we use the notion of an {\em active} rotation, whereby not the reference frame but the states are rotated.
 However, even if we used a {\em passive} rotation scheme, whereby the wave function stays the same and the reference frame is rotated, this would not have been equivalent to any change of the reference frame from intrinsic to laboratory.
-Although we may occasionally slip into the traditional terminology of the intrinsic and laboratory frames, but the reader should always follow the correct description by translating the term "wave function in the intrinsic (laboratory) frame" as "broken-symmetry (restored-symmetry) wave function".
+Although we may occasionally slip into the traditional terminology of the intrinsic and laboratory frames, the reader should always follow the correct description by translating the term "wave function in the intrinsic (laboratory) frame" as "broken-symmetry (restored-symmetry) wave function".

-Symmetry breaking leads to an ambiguity in the solution of the variational problem.
-For a continuous symmetry group, an infinite number of solutions, obtained by applying the generators of the Lie group on the intrinsic state, have the same expectation value of the energy.
-For instance, all Nilsson intrinsic states that differ only by rotation in space have the same energy.
-Peierls and Yoccoz \cite{(Pei57a)} employed a linear superposition of these degenerate wave functions with the weight functions determined through a second variational procedure.
-In the first variational problem, the intrinsic wave function is determined and in the second a subspace of the first is constructed which is invariant under the symmetry group due to its very construction.
-Since the two variations are performed independent of one another, this double variational approach, which is referred to as projection after variation, is inconsistent with the full variational approach.
+For a continuous symmetry group, an infinite number of solutions, which are degenerate in energy, are obtained by applying the elements of the Lie group on the intrinsic state.
+For instance, all Nilsson intrinsic states that differ only by rotation in space have the same energy. \citeasnoun{(Pei57a)} employed a linear superposition of these degenerate states with the weight functions determined through a second variational procedure.
+In this way, the variational procedure is performed in two steps.
+In the first one, the intrinsic state is determined, and in the second one, the energy is minimized within the subspace of states, invariant under the symmetry group, which can be projected from that intrinsic state.
+This double variational approach is referred to as projection after variation.